iavinash/weather-api/README.md

 # weather-api
-Simple reactive weather-api using Spring Webflux with Mongo DB, deployed on Kubernetes cluster.
+Simple reactive weather-api, build on Spring Webflux with Reactive MongoDB.
+This version of the app is ready to deploy on the Kubernetes cluster.

+# Libraries used

+* Spring Boot with Spring-Webflux
+* Reactive Mongo Repository(Spring Data)
+* MongoDB
+* Java 11

+# Tools used
+* Git 2.24.0
+* IntelliJ IDEA 2021.1.1.1
+* Gradle

+# Dockerized Version
+This project is Dockernized and ready to deploy on `Kubernetes.` The files related to `K8s` can be found [here](/src/main/resources/)